zkamvar/isc-proposal/isc-proposal.md

 At a high-level address what your proposal is and how it will address the problem identified.
 Highlight any benefits to the R Community that follow from solving the problem.
 This should be your most compelling section.
 -->

-We will enable support for reproducible publishing of non-R languages in The Carpentries Lesson Infrastructure by integrating the Quarto publishing engine into The Carpentries Workbench.
+We will enable support for reproducible publishing of non-R languages in The Carpentries lesson infrastructure by integrating the Quarto publishing engine into The Carpentries Workbench.
 The Carpentries Workbench is an opinionated lesson publication system as a set of R packages that prioritises accessibility and sensible defaults to produce Carpentries-styled lessons.
-With a modular foundation, The Carpentries Workbench uses a two-step workflow that first renders R Markdown to markdown via {knitr} followed by a step that uses Pandoc to render markdown to HTML templating.
+With a modular foundation, The Carpentries Workbench uses a two-step workflow that first renders R Markdown to Markdown via {knitr} followed by a step that uses Pandoc to render Markdown to HTML templating.
-Because this is a similar model used by Quarto, we propose to replace the underlying engines from {knitr} + Pandoc to Quarto in our modular foundation without affecting the superstructure.
+Because this is a similar model to that used by Quarto, we propose to replace the underlying engines of {knitr} + Pandoc with Quarto in our modular foundation without affecting the superstructure.

-Our goal is to eliminate the barriers to contribution of lesson materials by increasing the number of langugages available.
+Our goal is to eliminate barriers to contribution of lesson materials by increasing the number of langugages available.
-Moreover, quarto will enable development of lessons demonstrating Python to R, Julia to R, or any other multi-lingual workflow.
+Moreover, Quarto will enable development of lessons demonstrating Python to R, Julia to R, or any other multi-lingual workflow.
 These multi-lingual lessons can demonstrate R's strengths in the context of another language and help promote R to people who would not have previously encountered R.

 By reducing barriers to contribution, more people will be empowered to create educational materials _based on The Carpentries philosophy_.